 Cons

-• No range of firmness options
+• Limited firmness options available

 • Price Range: See Price